THANKS FOR LISTENING WORLD!

 There you go.
 Yeah, Butterbean is also his.
 That's Eric Esch.
 Professional boxer, kickboxer, professional wrestler.
 Yeah, I thought that was funny.
 I got one more question.
 What else you got Bill Bant?

-All right, here's the question.
+All right, here's a question.
 Jason, do you like spinach?

 Really?

 I'll take it one step back though.
 Let me say that I like cold spinach.
 I can eat it as lettuce.
 You know what I mean?
-Like spinach lettuce, like spinach salad.
+Like spinach salad.

 But once it gets, I do not like spinach on a hot sandwich, then it turns into warm, goopy spinach and gag me with a spoon.
 Yeah, yeah, I feel it.
 Well, that's why you're big and strong, Bill Bant.